 Electronic Device Transfer and Disposal Procedure

-Please review the Electronic Device Transfer and Disposal Standard on this web page: http://community.pepperdine.edu/it/security/policies/disposal.htm
+Please review the Electronic Device Transfer and Disposal Standard.

 Follow this procedure to ensure all Pepperdine information is properly removed or no longer able to be retrieved from hard drives prior to disposal or trade-in.

-- Keep drives to be destroyed supervised or in locked storage cabinet at all times.
+- Keep drives to be destroyed supervised or in a locked storage cabinet at all times.

-- Log all drives and storage media - create a log of the drive you are disposing sufficient to identify it uniquely; label the drive as "logged for disposal" with your contact information.
+- Log all drives and storage media.
+Create a sufficient log of the drive you are disposing of to identify it uniquely; label the drive as "logged for disposal" with your contact information.

 Have an approved service destroy the data (recommended):

-- Follw the steps above and then ship any hard drives or other storage devices to Anytime Support, Malibu Campus, MS4329 for secure disposal.
+- Follow the steps above and then ship any hard drives or other storage devices to Tech Central, Malibu Campus, MS4329 for secure disposal.
 (Recommended)

-- After you log the drives sufficient to identify them uniquely; label and deliver the drives to an outside hard drive destruction service (such as http://www.shredit.com) that keeps an accurate and complete signed and dated chain of custody log and issues a certificate of destruction for each drive; and then retain the logs/certifications for one year.
+- After you log the drives sufficiently to identify them uniquely; label and deliver the drives to an outside hard drive destruction service (such as https://www.shredit.com) that keeps an accurate and complete signed and dated chain of custody log and issues a certificate of destruction for each drive; and then retain the logs/certifications for one year.